Local Farmers’ Markets in Sicily

 Giacche Verdi Bronte and his team of Erasmus volunteers are at every market, providing information about the “Frutti per la Biosfera” project and the planned “Terre della Biosfera – le Valli fluviali dell’Etna“ biosphere reserve, where the project is located.
 This protected area is intended to form an ecological corridor from the species-rich Etna, Europe’s largest active volcano, to the Nebrodi Mountains – and at the same time, it will contribute to the promotion of smallholder agriculture, which for the most part still uses green farming methods.

 The project partners searched for and found local suppliers, who were then encouraged to participate in the regional farmers’ markets, which will be held regularly in the future.
 The various local administrations have agreed to continue with the markets after the summer holidays, ensuring that the “Frutti per la Biosfera” project will also promote local and seasonal nutrition in the long term.
 The sensitisation of the many participating pupils to climate protection also promises long-term benefits.

 The ‘Frutti per la Biosfera’ project is jointly implemented by the Italian organisation Giacche Verdi Bronte and the German Manfred Hermsen Stiftung.
-The organisations are supported by the funding of the European Climate Initiative (EUKI), the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the willing commitment of many volunteers from all over Europe.
+The organisations are supported by the funding of the European Climate Initiative (EUKI), the German Federal Ministry for Economic Affairs and Climate Action (BMWK) and the willing commitment of many volunteers from all over Europe.